 In the meantime, the fact remains that belief is a form of imagination that inevitably implies an element of doubt – being a substitute for actual knowledge.
 Faith, belief, and imagination, are simply degrees of much the same thing.
-At their best, they are conscious attempts and a means to discover the truth, and it is true that a firmly held faith in the face of all indications of an opposing reality and against all odds, can 'move mountains' or achieve the seemingly impossible.
+At their best, they are conscious attempts and a means to discover an ever-abiding truth, and indeed it is often seen that a firmly held faith and absolute trust, even in the face of all indications of an opposing reality and against all odds, can 'move mountains' or achieve the seemingly impossible.
 Alternatively, as some have said, faith is not wanting to know, like a convenient blindfold whereby we can avoid taking responsibility for ourselves and our actions, blindly following others or doggedly clinging to our fixed opinions - not wanting to know or admit the fact that in the total scheme of things, we really know nothing, and may indeed, in the final analysis, be nothing at all!

-Indeed, he whole art of politics rests on the manipulation of belief - but the search for knowledge can allow nothing to be set in stone.
+Indeed, the whole art of politics rests on the manipulation of belief - but the search for knowledge can allow nothing to be set in stone.

 Belief or imagination is a tool!
 You can pick it up and put it down!
 Its best use is to further our knowledge and to comfort our souls - and as a means to explore and discover the ultimate truth about who it is that believes.

-So well may we honour, use and enjoy this gift and our natural right to the power of imagination and belief, hopefully for the good and to our hearts’ content - while fully respecting the right of others to do likewise - but never should we doubt our primal innocence and freedom to let it go, knowing that it truly is imagination and that it originates in us alone, and of our own volition - an overlay or covering, as it were, on that which really is and what we truly are.
+So well may we honour, use and enjoy this gift and our natural right to the power of creative imagination, faith and belief - hopefully for the good and to our hearts’ content - while fully respecting the right of others to do likewise - but never should we doubt our primal innocence and freedom to let it go, knowing that it truly is imagination and that it originates in us alone, and of our own volition - an overlay or covering, as it were, on that which really is and what we truly are.

 The self that seeks is the self it finds.